 I used to upgrade my handset every time my contract ended, which meant I’d get a new phone every two years.

-But for the last six years or so I’ve separated my phone from my minutes, texts and data.
+But for the last seven years or so I’ve separated my phone from my minutes, texts and data.
 Through buying the handset outright, I’m saving a huge amount on my monthly payments.
 And since I’m not tied into a 24-month contract, I can change my handset whenever I want.

-Watch Andy’s video on How to sell your old phone
+Watch Andy’s video on How to sell your old phone (examples are from 2019)